cirrus-geo/cirrus-geo/docs/src/components/functions/process.rst

 - Send a message to the SQS queue using the CLI tool ``process`` command.

 The SQS message can be used to send a single payload, or batch payloads to trigger workflows at volume with a single message (e.g. bulk image processing).
-Once these lambda has ingested a payload it begins the processing pipeline.
+Once the lambda has ingested a payload it begins the processing pipeline.

 Payload
 -------

-It is preferable that a message itself sent to the SQS queue is a Cirrus Payload, but that is not required.
-However the message must allow the process lambda to extract or retrieve a valid Cirrus Payload.

-The message may contain the Cirrus Payload, have an S3 URl for a payload, be a Batch message containing a url link to a Cirrus Payload, or notification from an SNS topic that contains a Cirrus Payload.
+The message may contain the Cirrus Payload, have an S3 URL for a payload, be a Batch message containing a url link to a Cirrus Payload, or notification from an SNS topic that contains a Cirrus Payload.